abraunegg/onedrive/docs/usage.md

 To proceed with `--resync`, you must type 'y' or 'Y' to allow the application to continue.

+> [!CAUTION]
-**Note:** It's highly recommended to use `--resync` only if the application prompts you to do so.
-Don't blindly set the application to start with `--resync` as the default option.
+> It's highly recommended to use `--resync` only if the application prompts you to do so.
+Don't blindly set the application to start with `--resync` as your default option.

+> [!IMPORTANT]
-**Note:** In certain automated environments (assuming you know what you're doing due to automation), to avoid the 'proceed with acknowledgement' requirement, add `--resync-auth` to automatically acknowledge the prompt.
+> In certain automated environments (assuming you know what you're doing due to automation), to avoid the 'proceed with acknowledgement' requirement, add `--resync-auth` to automatically acknowledge the prompt.

 ### Performing a --force-sync without a --resync or changing your configuration
 In some cases and situations, you may have configured the application to skip certain files and folders using 'skip_file' and 'skip_dir' configuration.
 You then may have a requirement to actually sync one of these items, but do not wish to modify your configuration, nor perform an entire `--resync` twice.